Ken Myers Change of ADDERESS!

 RPM of motor are measured by incoming frequency to the motor.
 If it is right set number of motor poles, I do not suppose any significant difference.

 Situation with current measuring is more problematic due to method of measuring (voltage drop on power FETS).
-In this case is difference up to 10% accepted.

 Best regards J.Tinka